Polychora

 Table 2: Vertex sections of the 600-cell, starting from a vertex.
 All have the symmetry of the vertex polyhedron of the 600-cell.

-Since there are 120 vertices, there are 120 instances of each of the three regular sections immediately under each vertex.
+Since there are 120 vertices, there are 120 instances of the three regular sections, each under its vertex.
 There are also 60 instances of the equatorial Icosidodecahedra, each lying halfway between each pair of opposed vertices.

-In the model of the 600-cell in Fig. 21 all 600 Tetrahedral cells appear distorted; however, we can see undistorted instances of most of the sections listed in Table 2 as blue polyhedra, which means that those vertex sections are highlighted by the edges of the 600-cell.
+In the model of the 600-cell in Fig. 5.10 all 600 Tetrahedral cells appear distorted; however, we can see undistorted instances of most of the sections listed in Table 2 as blue polyhedra, which means that those vertex sections are also edge sections of the 600-cell.
 These necessarily have the Icosahedral symmetry of the model and are thus concentric with the central vertex:

 1. As mentioned above, for regular polychora with Tetrahedral cells, their vertex polyhedra - in this case Icosahedra - are inevitably highlighted by their faces.
 This means that sections 1 and 7 in Table 2 are face sections of the 600-cell.